davdar/maam/writeup/paper.markdown

 compose these various kinds of program abstractions in a modular and language-independent way.

-This work is inspired by the combination of
+This work is inspired by the trifecta combination of
-\citeauthor{dvanhorn:Cousot:1977:AI}'s theory of abstract interpretation based on Galois connections \citeyearpar{dvanhorn:Cousot:1977:AI, dvanhorn:Cousot1979Systematic, dvanhorn:Cousot98-5},
+\citeauthor{dvanhorn:Cousot:1977:AI}'s theory of abstract interpretation based on Galois connections \cite{dvanhorn:Cousot:1977:AI, dvanhorn:Cousot1979Systematic, dvanhorn:Cousot98-5},
 \citeauthor{davdar:Moggi:1989:Monads}'s original monad transformers
-\citeyearpar{davdar:Moggi:1989:Monads} which were later popularized in
+\cite{davdar:Moggi:1989:Monads} which were later popularized in
-\citeauthor{dvanhorn:Liang1995Monad}'s monad transformers for modular interpreters \citeyearpar{dvanhorn:Liang1995Monad}, and
+\citeauthor{dvanhorn:Liang1995Monad}'s _Monad Transformers and Modular
-\citeauthor{dvanhorn:Sergey2013Monadic}'s monadic abstract interpreters
+Interpreters_ \cite{dvanhorn:Liang1995Monad}, and
+\citeauthor{dvanhorn:Sergey2013Monadic}'s _Monadic Abstract Interpreters_
+\cite{dvanhorn:Sergey2013Monadic}.

-\citeyearpar{dvanhorn:Sergey2013Monadic}, and continues in the tradition of applying monads to programming language semantics pioneered by
+-- , and continues in the tradition of
+-- applying monads to programming language semantics pioneered by -- \citet{davdar:Moggi:1989:Monads}.
-\citet{davdar:Moggi:1989:Monads}.

 \citet{dvanhorn:Liang1995Monad} first demonstrated how monad transformers could be used to define building blocks for constructing (concrete) interpreters.